The nonequilibrium evolution near the phase boundary

 Single-spin flipping dynamics, e.g. Metropolis algorithm~\cite{Metropolis}, as a local dynamics of Glauber type~\cite{kinetic-Ising}, is suitable for studying nonequilibrium evolution~\cite{Metropolis-NE1,Metropolis-NE2}.
 Starting from an initial configuration, Metropolis algorithm flips one single spin at each step.
 Whether a spin flips depends on the acceptance probability $A({\pmb u}\rightarrow {\pmb v})$, which is given by

 ${\pmb u}$ and ${\pmb v}$ represent the state of the system before and after flipping this spin.
 If $A({\pmb u}\rightarrow {\pmb v})=1$, the spin is flipped.
 If $A({\pmb u}\rightarrow {\pmb v})<1$, a random number $r$ ($0<r<1$) is generated.
 If $A({\pmb u}\rightarrow {\pmb v})>r$, the spin is flipped, otherwise, the spin keeps its original state.
 The testing of one single spin is called a Monte Carlo step.
 When $N$ Monte Carlo steps are completed, every spin in the lattice has been tested for flipping and \textit{one sweep} is completed.
 In this way, the configuration of the system is updated once a sweep.
-Relaxation time of a process is defined by the number of sweeps required for magnetization to reach a stable value~\cite{XBLi}.
+After evolving enough sweeps, the magnetization approaches a steady value and the system reaches equilibrium.